csgsystems/puppet-tilde/README.md

 ## Mail

 The module sets up postfix for you.
-Just like tilde.club, it's local mail only.
 Alpine and mutt are installed by default.

 ## MotD